PART 16 - STATEMENTS OF CASE

 (b) specify the remedy which the claimant seeks;

-(c) where the claimant is making a claim for money, contain a statement of value in accordance with rule 16.3;
+(c) contain a statement of value in accordance with rule 16.3, where the claimant is making a claim for money;

-(cc) where the claimant’s only claim is for a specified sum, contain a statement of the interest accrued on that sum; and
+(d) contain a statement of the interest accrued on that sum, where the only claim is for a specified sum; and

 (1A) In civil proceedings against the Crown, as defined in rule 66.1(2), the claim form must also contain –